HL-Kang/HL-Kang/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-We are trying to make some change
+We are trying to make some change:

+firstly we use the “Commit directly to the main branch.”
+Function.

 <!---
 HL-Kang/HL-Kang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.